 - Pain may occur during sexual intercourse or while urinating.

-- Swollen lymph nodes can break through the skin and lead to large abscesses (collections of pus) that drain.
-This occurs in about 50 percent of those with lymph node swelling.
-(NCBI)
+- Swollen lymph nodes can break through the skin and lead to large abscesses, or collections of pus, that drain.

-Antibiotics may be prescribed to kill the bacteria that are causing your ulcers.
+Your doctor may prescribe antibiotics to kill the bacteria that are causing your ulcers.
 Antibiotics may help decrease the chance of scarring as the ulcer heals.

-A physician may opt to drain a large and painful abscess in the lymph nodes with a needle or through surgery.
+Your doctor may drain a large and painful abscess in the lymph nodes with a needle or through surgery.
 This reduces swelling and pain as the sore heals but might cause some light scarring at the site.

 The condition is curable if treated.
 Chancroid sores may heal without noticeable scarring if all medications are taken as prescribed by your physician.
-Untreated chancroid conditions may cause permanent scarring on the genitals of men and lead to serious complications (infections) in women.
+Untreated chancroid conditions may cause permanent scarring on the genitals of men and lead to serious complications and infections in women.

-Men and women may avoid getting this disease by using protection (condoms) during sexual contact.
+You can avoid getting this disease by using condoms during sexual contact.

-- limiting the amount of sexual partners and practicing safe sex
+- limiting the number of sexual partners and practicing safe sex

-- alerting all partners if you develop the condition (they may be tested and treated as well
+- alerting all partners if you develop the condition so that they may be tested and treated as well